Azure Analysis Services scale-out

 Get sync status

 On your server's Overview page, there are two server names.
 If you haven't yet configured scale-out for a server, both server names work the same.
-Once you configure scale-out for a server, you will need to specify the appropriate server name depending on the connection type.
+Once you configure scale-out for a server, you need to specify the appropriate server name depending on the connection type.